shellspec/shellspec/README.md

 ## Introduction

-Shellspec was developed as a cross-platform testing tool for developing POSIX-compliant shell scripts that work in many environments.
+ShellSpec was developed as a cross-platform testing tool for developing POSIX-compliant shell scripts that work in many environments.
 It not only works on PC but also in restricted environments like cloud and embedded OS.
 It provides first-class features equivalent to other language testing tools.
-Of course shellspec is tested by shellspec.
+Of course ShellSpec is tested by ShellSpec.

 ### Features